Glasgow and North & South Lanarkshire Living Water

 The Glasgow and North Lanarkshire Living Water Projects came to a close in November 2013 and Froglife were thanked by funders and local councils alike for the sustained success of both projects and the lasting legacy the projects have begun.

 In 2015, thanks to a grant from Biffa Awards, we started work in South Lanarkshire.
-The project is working on 6 sites and has so far created 5 ponds and restored 2 ponds, with additional terrestrial habitat such as basking banks and hibernacula also created.
-The remainder of the project will see an additional pond creation and 5 further pond restorations.
-The sites being worked on are all in close proximity to each other and connected through drains, ditches, river banks, green spaces and countryside; there is also connectivity between habitats within each site.
-We are working on the following sites: Barnhill, Holmhills, Calderglen Country Park, Langlands Moss LNR, Chaterherault Country Park and Mausoleum Field.
+The project worked on 6 sites creating a total of 6 ponds and restoring 8 ponds, with additional terrestrial habitat such as basking banks and hibernacula also created.
+The project sites are all in close proximity to each other and connected through drains, ditches, river banks, green spaces and countryside; there is also connectivity between habitats within each site.
+Works were carried out at the following sites: Barnhill, Holmhills, Calderglen Country Park, Langlands Moss LNR, Chaterherault Country Park and Mausoleum Field.